pvandervelde/zinger/roadmap.md

         * Minimal space requirements
         * Terrain angles
       * Efficient - It should be able to find the shortest path
-* Get experience with physical robots - Goal: Learn about the differences between simulation and physical.
-Also understand physical robots.
-Finally keep things interesting
-  * SLAM for SCUTTLE
-    * Implement a bumper
-    * Implement ultrasound sensors
-  * Design tests for Odometry
-  * Design tests for sensors
-    * Bumpers
-    * Sonar
-  * SLAM using camera's
-    * Add a camera to SCUTTLE
-  * SLAM using TOF
-  * Design tests for sensors
-    * Camera
-    * ToF
-  * Real-life navigation with SCUTTLE using ultrasound and bumpers
 * Task planning - Goal: Get a robot to do something useful
   * Trajectory planning with moving obstacles
     * Initially predictable path, both straight and curved